 “All flesh is not the same flesh: but there is one kind of flesh of men, another flesh of beasts, another of fishes, and another of birds.
 There are also celestial bodies, and bodies terrestrial: but the glory of the celestial is one, and the glory of the terrestrial is another.” – 1 Corinthians 15:39-40

-Jude compares the events because the reverse happened in Genesis 6 when the sons of God (angels) started taking the daughters of men (human women) and having giant offspring (nephilim).
+Jude compares the events because the reverse happened in Genesis 6 when the sons of God (angels) started taking the Name brand propranolol (human women) and having giant offspring (nephilim).
 The reason this is important is because prior to the attempted rape of the angels, God had agreed to spare all five cities if there were only ten righteous people:

 “And he said, Oh let not the Lord be angry, and I will speak yet but this once: Peradventure ten shall be found there.
 And he said, I will not destroy it for ten’s sake.” – Genesis 18:32